tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-model-setup/observation-models.rst

 Model Types
 ===========

 Below, a list of different observation models is presented.
 It is important to realize that Tudat does *not* make an a priori distinction between different manners in which the same observation may be realized.
-For instance, a VLBI observation of a spacecraft, referenced to the geocenter, and an optical astrometric observation of Io by a spacecraft, are both modelled as an ``angular_position`` observable.
+For instance, a VLBI observation of a spacecraft, referenced to the geocenter, and an optical astrometric observation of Io by a spacecraft, are both modelled as an :func:`~tudatpy.estimation.observable_models_setup.model_settings.angular_position` observable.
 The difference between the different realization lies in the different noise levels, link  ends, biases, etc., while using the same observation model.

 * **Range observations:**